SonaliPardeshi/200244520100/day-2.md

 - It can be hardware or software based.
 - Creates a barrier between private network and outside untrusted networks.

-**AWS Firewall - Security Groups **
+**AWS Firewall : Security Groups **

 ![Security group](images/sec_group.png)

-2 Sets of rules
+- 2 Sets of rules:
 	1. Inbound	    - Controls incoming traffic
 	2. Outbound  - Controls outgoing traffic

 - These rules can be used for open/close port while remotely accessing the system.
 - We can create different security groups and can manage ports.